 EDUCATION

 Education has always been an important part of the Bridge’s mission.
-We offer classes, demonstrations, hands-on workshops, guided tours for groups of all ages and sizes and labeled plants throughout the gardens.
+We offer classes, demonstrations, hands-on workshops and labeled plants throughout the gardens.
 We also participate in Earth Day and Pollinator Week, one of the most important and fun things the gardeners do when they are working is helping visitors identify plants and learn about them.

 Many aspects of the gardens appeal to families, and we hope to inspire parents and young children to garden together.
 Our gardeners love to chat with children, who are never afraid to ask, “What are you doing?”